Archie9010/Blog/README.md

 * [Bootstrap documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
 * [Django documentation](hhttps://docs.djangoproject.com/en/4.0/)
 * The code was inspiered by PP4 DjangoBlog.
+* Post Display on landing page inspiered by CodeStar Blog by Code Insitute
+* CSS Background Pattern was taken from [CSS Background Website](https://www.magicpattern.design/tools/css-backgrounds)
 * Brian Macharia- Mentor support, guidance, tips, and key things to look out for throughout the project.

 ### Content

 * Navbar and Forms styles was taken from Bootsrap and Django
+* Pictures were downloaded from Pexele
 * All other content was written by the developer